Andrew Mountbatten-Windsor: Patronages

-Andrew was patron of the Middle East Association (MEA), the UK's premier organisation for promoting trade and good relations with the Middle East, North Africa, Turkey and Iran.
-After his role as Special Representative for International Trade and Investment ended, Andrew continued to support UK enterprise without a special role.
-Robert Jobson said he did this work well and wrote, "He is particularly passionate when dealing with young start-up entrepreneurs and bringing them together with successful businesses at networking and showcasing events.
+Andrew was patron of the Middle East Association (MEA), the UK's premier organisation for promoting trade and good relations with the Middle East, North Africa, Turkey, and Iran.
+After his role as Special Representative for International Trade and Investment ended, he continued to support UK enterprise without holding a formal position.
+Robert Jobson wrote that Andrew carried out this working effectively, noting that "He is particularly passionate when dealing with young start-up entrepreneurs and bringing them together with successful businesses at networking and showcasing events.
 Andrew is direct and to the point, and his methods seem to work".

-He was also patron of Fight for Sight, a charity dedicated to research into the prevention and treatment of blindness and eye disease, and was a member of the Scout Association.
-He toured Canada frequently to undertake duties related to his Canadian military role.
-Rick Peters, the former commanding officer of the Royal Highland Fusiliers of Canada stated that Andrew was "very well informed on Canadian military methods".
-He became the patron of the charity Attend in 2003, and was a member of the International Advisory Board of the Royal United Services Institute.

-On 3 September 2012 Andrew was among a team of 40 people who abseiled down The Shard (tallest building in Europe) to raise money for educational charities the Outward Bound Trust and the Royal Marines Charitable Trust Fund.
-He lent his support to organisations that focus on science and technology by becoming the patron of Catalyst Inc and TeenTech.
-In 2014 Andrew visited Geneva, Switzerland, to promote British science at CERN's 60th anniversary celebrations.
+Andrew was patron of Fight for Sight, a charity dedicated to research into the prevention and treatment of blindness and eye disease, and was a member of the Scout Association.
+Andrew toured Canada frequently to undertake duties related to his Canadian military role.
+Rick Peters, former commanding officer of the Royal Highland Fusiliers of Canada, stated that Andrew was "very well informed on Canadian military methods".
+He became patron of the charity Attend in 2003 and served as a member of the International Advisory Board of the Royal United Services Institute.
+On 3 September 2012, Andrew was among a team of 40 people who abseiled down The Shard, then the tallest building in Europe, to raise money for the educational charities the Outward Bound Trust and the Royal Marines Charitable Trust Fund.
+He also supported organisations focused on science and technology, becoming patron of Catalyst Inc and TeenTech.
+In 2014, Andrew visited Geneva, Switzerland, to promote British science at CERN's 60th anniversary celebrations.